 However, due to the uncertainties inherent in the product development process, it is difficult to estimate with certainty the exact amounts of the net proceeds from this offering that may be used for the above purposes.
-The amount and timing of our actual expenditures will depend upon numerous factors, including the results of our research and development efforts, the timing and success of our ongoing preclinical and clinical studies or preclinical and clinical studies we may commence in the future and the timing of regulatory submissions.
+The amount and timing of our actual expenditures will depend upon numerous factors, including the results of our research and development efforts, the timing and success of our ongoing preclinical and clinical studies or preclinical and clinical studies or preclinical and clinical studies or preclinical and clinical studies we may commence in the future and the timing of regulatory submissions.
 As a result, our management will have broad discretion over the use of the net proceeds from this offering, and investors will be relying on our judgment regarding the application of the net proceeds.
 In addition, we might decide to postpone or not pursue certain preclinical activities or clinical studies if the net proceeds from this offering and our other sources of cash are less than expected.